robert-sergio/robert-sergio/README.md

-# 👋 <span style="color:blue"> Hi, I’m Robert Sergio</span>
+# 👋 <span style="color:blue"> Hi, I’m Robert Sergio, but you can Call me Sergio!</span>

-👨‍💻 I'm interested in projects about AI, IoT and Robotics.
-I will be glad to collaborate on projects about it!
+:alien: I'm interested about a lot of Developing and Tech Stuff like every Nerd!

+:cupid: I love learning new things and technologies.

-🌱 I’m currently learning Computer Vision and Arduino Stuff
+🌱 Despite being a Python Developer, I’m currently learning Java Spring to improve my backend skills and Unreal Engine for Hobby.

+👨‍💻 I'm developing a Write and Reading books website like my Pet Project, check it out here!

 📫 How to reach me
 * github io : https://robert-sergio.github.io